 Your pet’s dental health is an important part of his overall health.
 According to the American Veterinary Dental Society, 80% of dogs and 70% of cats have some type of dental disease by the age of three.
 Dental disease is the most frequently diagnosed health problem in pets.
 Dental disease causes pain and can affect other organs in the body.
 If disease is left unattended, deterioration of soft tissue and irreversible bone loss will happen, leading to tooth loss.

-We require bloodwork prior to anesthesia on all our dentals.
-Dental procedures are same day.
-We would be happy to provide you with an estimate.
+We require bloodwork prior to anesthesia for all of our dental services.
+Dental procedures are same day meaning that pets typically do not need to stay overnight for observation.
+We are happy to provide an estimate for your pet.